Nidal Hasan: Military service, higher education and medical career

 Despite these problems, in May 2009, Hasan was promoted to major.
-In July 2009, Hasan was transferred to Darnall Army Medical Center in Fort Hood, Texas, moving into an undesirable area of the city of Killeen.
-Two weeks later, he lawfully purchased an FN Herstal 5.7 millimeter handgun.
-Prior to his transfer, he received a 'poor performance' evaluation from supervisors and medical faculty.
-Despite concerns, his former army boss, Lt.
+In July 2009 he was transferred to Darnall Army Medical Center in Fort Hood, Texas, moving into the city of Killeen.
+Two weeks later, he lawfully purchased an FN Five-seven handgun.
+Prior to his transfer, Hasan had received a 'poor performance' evaluation from supervisors and medical faculty.
+Despite concerns, his former boss, Lt.
 Col. Ben Phillips, graded his performance as "outstanding".
-This was revealed while Phillips was a witness during Hasan's trial.

-His cousin, Nader Hasan, a Virginia attorney, disputed Hasan was "disenchanted with the military," but he dreaded war after counseling soldiers with post-traumatic stress disorder.
-He was "mortified by the idea" of deploying after he heard a "daily basis the horrors they saw over there".
+Hasan's cousin, Virginia attorney Nader Hasan, disputed the assertion that he was "disenchanted with the military," but said Hasan dreaded war after counseling soldiers with post-traumatic stress disorder.
+He was "mortified by the idea" of deploying after he heard on a "daily basis the horrors they saw over there".
 Nader also stated Hasan was harassed by his fellow soldiers.
 "He hired a military attorney to try to have the issue resolved, pay back the government, to get out of the military.
 He was at the end of trying everything."
 Hasan's aunt also said Hasan sought discharge because of harassment relating to his Islamic faith.
-However, an army spokesman did not confirm the relatives' statements; with the deputy director of the American Muslim Armed Forces and Veterans Affairs Council stating the reported harassment was "inconsistent" with their records.
+However, an Army spokesman did not confirm the relatives' statements; with the deputy director of the American Muslim Armed Forces and Veterans Affairs Council stating the reported harassment was "inconsistent" with their records.

-His uncle Rafiq Hamad, a resident of Ramallah in the West Bank, said Hasan was gentle and quiet.
-He fainted while observing childbirth, the reason he chose psychiatry.
+Hasan's uncle Rafiq Hamad, a resident of Ramallah in the West Bank, characterized Hasan as gentle and quiet.
+He fainted while observing childbirth, whence his choice to focus on psychiatry.
 He was deeply sensitive, and mourned a pet bird for months after it died.
 Also near Ramallah, cousin Mohammed Hasan said "because he's Muslim, he didn't want to go to Afghanistan or Iraq, and he didn't want to expose himself to violence and death".
 Mohammed stated his cousin was a "pleasant young man" who was happy to graduate and to be joining the army after his uncle and cousins served.
 They never talked about politics, but Hasan complained "he was treated like a Muslim, like an Arab, rather than an American; he was discriminated against."

 In August 2009, according to a Killeen police report, someone vandalized Hasan's automobile with a key; repair was estimated at $1000.
 Police charged a soldier; a neighbor claimed the vehicle was vandalized because of Hasan's religion.